Pelphrey (Roberto Medeiros)

 Tom Pelphrey's Tiger Lily Road screening.

 By now fans of Tom Pelphrey ("Guiding Light's" ex-Jonathan Randall, "As The World Turns'" ex-Mick Dante) should be aware of his new project Tiger Lily Road.
 This month will deliver one more screening of the film at 3:00 PM on Thursday June 26 at the Manhattan Film Festival at the Quad Cinemas at 34 West 13th Street #B in New York City, New York.
-Visit Screen Booker for tickets.
+Visit Screen Booker for tickets and keep an eye on Tiger Lily Road for future showings.

 Ruby Dee passes away at 91.